 Manufacturing engineers who work full time usually receive benefits.
 Typical benefits include sick leave, paid vacation, and health insurance.
 Some employers also provide a retirement plan.

-engineers employed in Hawaii and nationally is not available.
+Specific information about the number of manufacturing engineers in Hawaii and nationally is not available.

 - Aerospace product and parts manufacturers

 - Federal, state, and local government agencies

 - Navigational and measuring instrument manufacturers

 - Semiconductor and parts manufacturers

 In Hawaii, outlook information is not specifically available for manufacturing engineers.
 However, they are included in a larger group of "engineers, all other."
 Little change in employment is expected for workers in this group through 2018.